TelegramMarketing/TelegramMarketing/README.md

 - Ban Filter – if in case any of account get ban then you simply run thee ban filter option it ll filter the banned numbers automatically with a single click
 - ScrapMembers from public Groups
 - Scrap Members From Private Groups
+- Add Members to Public Groups
-- Add Members to your group
+- Add Members to Private Groups
+- Delay time to add Next Members
+- Delay Timing is Editable - You can Increase For Slow Adding and Decrease for Fast Adding
-- Scrap members with filter option with some telegram limitations
+- Scrap members with filter option with Active Members
 - Need only Groups links for members scraping and members adding
+- Delete Already Added Members Option Avilable
 - Accounts Rotation – It Auto switches To the Next accounts and adds members

 ## Telegram Auto Account Maker